Replacing your air conditioning? Consider a VRF HVAC system

 That’s true for a couple of reasons:

-- At the end of the cooling season, you can get a great deal.
-Many suppliers will have equipment on hand that didn’t sell over the summer that they’re happy to sell for a discounted price to make room for new models.
+- You can get a great deal.
+Many suppliers will have equipment on hand that didn’t sell over last summer that they’re happy to sell for a discounted price to make room for new models.

 - Experts recommend replacing your heating system at the same time as your air conditioning system.
 In many cases, both systems work together and if you replace one without replacing the other, your comfort may be compromised and it will cost you more in the long run.
-As we move into heating season, now is an ideal time to replace both systems without disrupting your business.
+Now is an ideal time to replace both systems without disrupting your business.

 VRF HVAC system: what’s in it for your business?